exposit/katamoiran/_posts/2017-10-12-3forged-aps-two.md

 <!--more-->

 Just one game this week, because I ended up playing it from start to finish.
+I didn't do too badly, though I did lose the core mechanic a couple of times (tired!).

 <i>1511 Galactic Arena</i> has an interesting frame; you're part of the human team sent to prove we deserve to be full Galactic Council members by competing in a space tournament.
 This is the third or fourth game that's had pieces I think are very applicable to soloing, but more about that later.